cerana/cerana/acomm/README.md

 ```go
 func (t *Tracker) ProxyUnix(req *Request, timeout time.Duration) (*Request, error)
 ```
-ProxyUnix proxies requests that have response hooks of non-unix sockets through one that does.
-If the response hook is already a unix socket, it returns the original request.
-If not, it tracks the original request and returns a new request with a unix socket response hook.
+ProxyUnix proxies requests that have response hooks and stream urls of non-unix sockets.
+If the response hook and stream url are already unix sockets, it returns the original request.
+If the response hook is not, it tracks the original request and returns a new request with a unix socket response hook.
+If the stream url is not, it pipes the original stream through a new unix socket and updates the stream url.
 The purpose of this is so that there can be a single entry and exit point for external communication, while local services can reply directly to each other.

 #### func (*Tracker) RemoveRequest